aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

 ## Task 2: Create virtual machines

+In this task, you'll use Azure Cloud Shell to deploy two virtual machines (VMs) using ARM templates.
+You will configure the necessary settings for the VMs by uploading configuration files and deploying them using PowerShell commands.

 1. On the Azure portal, select the **Cloud shell** (**[>_]**)  button at the top of the page to the right of the search box.
 This opens a cloud shell pane at the bottom of the portal.

    ![](../media/unit6-image1.png)